Information for vaccination providers about the Australian Immunisation Register (AIR).

 - complete and send us the Australian Immunisation Register Bank Account Details for Vaccination Providers form

 You’ll get an immunisation payment statement summary each month.
 You can access the statement on the AIR site or have it posted to you.
 You can check or change your preferences on the AIR site.

-Immunisation details submitted to AIR during the last month will be included in the Immunisation Notifications Reconciliation report.
+Immunisation details recorded on the AIR during the last month will be included in the Immunisation Notifications Reconciliation report.
 This report is on the AIR site on the second last Tuesday of each month.

 Identifying overdue children

 You can get a number of reports from the AIR site to help you identify children overdue for immunisation, including:

 - AIR011B - Due/overdue report by vaccination provider

 To get these reports go to accessing the AIR using HPOS.